squeeks/glossy/README.md

 parsedMessage will return an object containing as many parsed values as possible, as well as the original message.
 The date value will be a Date object.
+Structured data will return as an object.
 Alternatively, you can give it a callback as your second argument:

     syslogParser.parse(message, function(parsedMessage){
         console.log(parsedMessage);